Technically, yes. But should you trust it with your novel? That’s the real question.

 My Take as an Editor

 I don’t fear AI.
 I don’t worship it either.
 I’ve used it to outline ideas or generate checklists.
 But when it comes to editing another human’s story?
 Nope.
-I would never trust it.
-Editing is human work—soul-deep, careful, and precise.
-No tool can replace it.
+Never.

 Editing isn’t just about commas.